The original name for the new order was Bund der Perfektibilisten, or Covenant of Perfectibility (Perfectibilists)

-Perfectibilists will not draw a direct line between Weishaupt’s society of young Perfectibilists and any actual secret societies that exists today which espouse the same values and beliefs.
-Given the fact that there are a great many societies – Freemasonry as the most obvious and popular example – that exist in today’s society, it would not be much surprise if there are societies based upon the principles of the early Illuminati.
+Perfectibilists will not draw a direct line between Weishaupt’s society of young Perfectibilists and any actual secret societies that exist today which espouse the same values and beliefs.
+Given the fact that there are a great many societies – Freemasonry as the most obvious and popular example – that exist in today’s society, it would not be many surprises if there are societies based on the principles of the early Illuminati.

 However, what readers must understand is that while members of these societies might like to believe that they hold close to their chest principles and beliefs that are ancient and that hold the “truth” about the human condition – it is far more likely that these societies hold no greater truth than you could obtain yourself simply by reading a few of the greatest literary novels of all time.